 To bring your heart rate back to normal, slow your activity gradually.
 Begin this process before you become too tired.
 Your cool-down activity may be continuous slow walking or the stretching, flexing, rotating exercises you used during warm-up.

-Take off your shoes and socks to carefully inspect your feet.
-Look for blisters, splinters, or rubbed places.
+Take your shoes and socks off in order to carefully inspect your feet.
+Look for blisters, splinters, or chafed and/or peeling or broken skin.
 People with diabetes can get skin infections easily; so take care of any irritation immediately.
-Call your healthcare team or foot doctor if you have broken skin or blisters that do not begin healing within 24 hours.
+Call your healthcare team or foot doctor if you have broken skin or blisters and deal with it immediately!

 Test your blood sugar to see how the activity affected you.
 Testing will tell you if you need to increase or decrease your snack next time.
 Remember, your blood sugar level can go down hours after exercise, so test immediately and then again an hour later.
 Also test at bedtime and increase your snack if your blood sugar level is low.
 Test more frequently over the next 24 hours.